 The Request for Change in Course Inventory system opens on September 1 of each year.
-Although deans often set earlier deadlines for their departments, the Official Publications (OP) deadline to submit inventory changes for the following academic year is always November 1.
+Although deans often set earlier deadlines for their departments, the Official Publications (OP) deadline to submit inventory changes for the following academic year is approximately November 1.
 (An academic year includes fall, spring, and summer.)
 The graduate catalog goes into production phase during even-numbered years.
 The undergraduate catalog goes into production phase during odd-numbered years.

 A few select changes, such as those to prerequisites and degree plan statements, may be made in the event that an unusual situation arises mid-academic year.
 For example, a department may find that a prerequisite needs to be changed for a spring semester, long after the deadline has passed.
 The following updates cannot be made during the spring to stand-alone or base topics courses: adding, retiring, reinstating or changing the title, credit-hour value, or number and type of contact hours.

 Changes to the requirements for Master's or Ph.D. programs are administered by the Office of Graduate Studies.
-If you plan to initiate any changes, propose a new program, or change the name of an existing program, please contact Tom Belinoski, Assistant Dean for Degree Proposals, Policy Legislation, and Catalogs: email@example.com.
-Changes to the catalog proof copy are also administered by Tom Belinoski.
+If you plan to initiate any changes, propose a new program or portfolio, or change the name of an existing program, please contact Michelle Broadway, Assistant Dean: email@example.com.

 Changes to the requirements for bachelor's programs are administered by the Academic Affairs office in the College of Liberal Arts.
-If you plan to initiate any changes to your honors or major requirements, propose a new major, field of study, or concentration, please contact John St. Lawrence, firstname.lastname@example.org.
-The 2014-16 Undergraduate Catalog deadline will be in spring of 2013.
+If you plan to initiate any changes to your honors or major requirements, propose a new major, field of study, or concentration, please contact John St. Lawrence, email@example.com.
+The 2014-16 Undergraduate Catalog deadline was in the spring of 2013.
 For more information, please see: http://www.utexas.edu/cola/academic-affairs/curriculum-admin/undergraduate-catalog/catalog-memo.php